Wedding Tips for Vendors: A Helpful Guide

 Review your catering contract with your wedding planner, as tips for the chef, catering manager, the maître d’, waitstaff and bartenders are often included.
 If this is the case, you would only tip the wedding reception team if the service went far above and beyond what was expected.
 Otherwise, those fees are paid when the final reception bill is due.

 If your contract does not include vendor tipping, consider each service provided.
 Your chef should receive at least $100, adjusted upwards depending on the overall cost of your catering and the number of special requests.
 Catering managers typically receive tips of approximately $200, if they are not covered under your wedding contract.
-Likewise, the headwaiter could receive a tip of up to three percent of the bill for their services.
+Likewise, the headwaiter/captain could receive a tip of up to three percent of the bill for their services.
 Bartenders and waitstaff would split a tip of between 15-20 percent of the total food and liquor bill, with the catering manager distributing the tips at the end of the evening.
 This is definitely one item to discuss with your wedding planner so that you tip appropriately based on the level of service.
 If you hired your bartenders separately, tipping around $10 to $15 per guest is a good range for their assistance throughout your event.

 Tips for attendants are an easy calculation.
 Each attendant should receive $2 per wedding guest.
 This is true for the vendors providing coat check, bathroom, and parking attendant services.
 This alleviates the need for guests to keep cash on them, as the tips will be pre-paid for the entirety of the event.